rupl/chrisruppel.com/blog/_posts/2016-10-17-css-animation-border-radius.md

   }
 </style>

-By using `animation-direction: alternate` I get the benefit of running the animation forwards and backwards continuously, making it look a bit more random.
+Using `animation-direction: alternate` means the animation runs forwards then backwards, making it look a bit more random.
 The `100%` marker is the inverse of the initial starting point, and using `ease-in-out` as my timing function means it will briefly appear to pause at the two ends of the animation where it's more regular looking.
 But the middle chunk is pretty wobbly and creates a nice, subtle effect if you end up finding yourself unable to escape my gaze.

 Unlike Tiffany's button effect, I stuck with high numbers to avoid creating any sharp corners.
 I wanted my avatar to be a nebulous blob at all times.